 Right now the Rangers are not trying to push anyone and are trying to be careful as players are starting their spring workouts.
 During Evan Grant’s Wednesday’s Q and A I was able to ask the following.

-“The Rangers can’t afford injuries of aggressiveness when we are talking about missing one or two bullpens in February.
+"“We’ve seen some players taking it slow due to back spasm, and other soreness/injuries.
+Seems normal for the first week of spring training when guys are getting back out there.
+What are your thoughts”He responded“The Rangers can’t afford injuries of aggressiveness when we are talking about missing one or two bullpens in February.
 Think they are taking a smart, conservative approach.
 Everybody in the free world thinks spring training is too long anyway.”
-(Dallas News – Evan Grant)
+(Dallas News – Evan Grant)"

 So when you see things on Twitter or articles about pitchers missing a session or two, right now it shouldn’t be a concern.
 I’ll start to worry when the season is close and they are missing spring training games.